PumpkinPieTroelf/ASAG-Adversarial-Dataset/README.md

 - the second is the actual answer
 - the third contains the label assigned by the student that wrote the answer
 - the fourth includes the labels assigned by the grading model during the exercise

+NOTE: The answers and labels assigned by the students were not modified beyond removing line breaks.
+A version of the dataset with actual gold labels may be added to this repository at a later date.